D13410N3/proxmox-talos-vm-deployer/README.md

 - **Cluster Integration**: Automatically registers new nodes with existing Talos clusters
 - **IP Discovery**: Uses qemu-guest-agent for reliable VM IP detection
 - **Bulk Operations**: Create multiple VMs in a single API call
+- **Kubernetes ready**: You can deploy this application directly to your Kubernetes cluster so you can deploy Kubernetes using Kubernetes (yo-dawg)

 ## Prerequisites